What is a real estate investment trust?

 - At maturity, the property will often be sold and the proceeds are returned to investors.

-“This is regarded as a closed-end REIT, meaning that investors are unable to buy in during the term of the investment or exit,” he says.
+“This is regarded as a closed-end REIT, meaning that investors are unable to buy in during the term of the investment or exit,” Jamieson says.

 How to invest in REITs

-Typically, you can purchase REIT on the ASX.
+Typically, you can purchase REITs on the ASX.

 Pros and cons of investing in REITs